Energy-Efficient and Real-Time Sensing for Federated Continual Learning via Sample-Driven Control: System Model

 \subsubsection{Local Computation}

 The computation time required for data processing at user $u$ is defined as

 where $I_u$ is the number of local iterations executed by each user $u$, $C_u$ [cycles/sample] and $f_u$ [Hz] is the number of CPU cycles needed to compute one sample data and the CPU frequency of user $u$, respectively.
-Denote by $\kappa$ the effective switching capacitance determined by the chip architecture.
-User $u$ needs the following energy consumption for local training \cite{2020-FL-EnergyEfficientFL}:
+We denote $\kappa$ as the effective switching capacitance determined by the chip architecture.
+Consequently, user $u$ requires the following energy for local training \cite{2020-FL-EnergyEfficientFL}: